 On Chrome, you can manage your extensions from the URL: chrome://extensions/

 You can also access this from your browser’s menu.
-Simply click on the menu button at the top of the browser (those 3 vertical dots), then click on “More tools”, and then on “extensions”.
+To do this, simply click on the menu button at the top of the browser (those 3 vertical dots), then click on “More tools”, and then on “extensions”.
 From there, you’ll be able to see and manage (active, deactivate, or remove) all the extensions you’ve installed.